Every exposed port's information and its corresponding actions can be found in the PORTS tab inside of VS Code Browser.

 There are two types of port forwarding: local and remote.

-Local port forwarding allows you to forward a port running in your Gitpod workspace to access via your localhost hostname.
+Local port forwarding allows you to access a port running in your Gitpod workspace from your localhost hostname.
 Remote port forwarding exposes a locally running process to use in your workspace.
 Remote port forwarding is not currently supported.

 Using the Local Companion, you can automatically forward all ports from your workspace to localhost.
 Setting up port forwarding for VS Code Browser allows you to use a project already configured with localhost